ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/02-intro-cli-file-formats.md

 Your first assignment, which you are welcome to work in pairs, is to solve an existing command line maze.
 You can find the maze here: as a [zip file]({{site.baseurl}}/assets/files/cli_exerises/gutenberg_maze.zip) or via our [GitHub repo](https://github.com/ZoeLeBlanc/is310-computing-humanities-2024/blob/gh-pages/course_data/cli_exerises/gutenberg_maze.zip).
 You should download the zip file, and use the command line to unzip the file and then solve the maze.

-To unzip the file, you can use the command `unzip gutenberg_maze.zip`.
+To unzip the file, you can use the command `unzip path/to/your/zip/file -d path/to/your/desired/directory` if you are running Unix/Linux (so Macs, Linux, and the Window Subsystems for Linux -- all of which are recommended).
+If you are using PowerShell, you will need to use the command `Expand-Archive -Path "path\to\your\zip\file" -DestinationPath "path\to\your\desired\directory`.
 Your goal with this maze is to use both the command line cheatsheet and your preferred AI chatbot to solve the maze.
-You should be able to solve the maze in 10-20 minutes, but if you are struggling, please reach out to the instructor for help.
+You should be able to solve the maze in ~30 minutes, but if you are struggling, please reach out to the instructors via Slack for help.

 ### Assignment 2: Time To Get Lost: Create A Command-Line ~~Corn~~ Maze